LeonYalin/microservices-learn/README.md

 # microservices-learn
-This project helps in learning the microservices using nodejs, react, docker &amp; kubernetes
+This project, by Leon Yalin helps in learning the microservices using nodejs, react, docker &amp; kubernetes